 After any fire, the restoration team will be responsible for removing damaged materials and replacing them seamlessly with the unaffected areas.
-Fires created additional problems to restoration.
+Fires created additional problems for restoration.
 All electrical wiring, insulation, attic spaces, and corroded materials need to be inspected for hidden damage.
 More attention at this phase will lead to a better and more thorough restoration job.

 Even if your street was spared from the flames, smoke can be carried into a home from miles away.
-There are multiple pathways for smoke to enter a home: vents, chimneys, windows, door openings.
+There are multiple pathways for smoke to enter a home: vents, chimneys, windows, and door openings.
 Once inside the enclosed space, it is hard to get rid of.

 Wildfire smoke contains combustion by-products (“CBP”), which are gases and small particles generated when materials burn.
-Ash is the residue that is left when a substance is burned: trees, vegetation, building materials.
+Ash is the residue that is left when a substance is burned: trees, vegetation, and building materials.
 Char is a black carbon substance produced when a substance or material does not completely burn.
 Soot is similar but finer than char and will adhere to home surfaces.
-CBP’s can cause damage to property and will often require specialized cleaning.
+CBPs can cause damage to property and will often require specialized cleaning.

 Both surfaces and the air inside a building can be tested for CBPs.
 Testing should be performed, whenever possible, by a Certified Industrial Hygienist with specialization in air sampling, health risk analysis, and toxicology.
 These CIH’s results might be used to prove to your insurance that smoke damage is present.
 Ask the Clean Image fire damage restoration team for advice about this process.

-Whether your house fire was caused by a wildfire, from lightning, or from inside the home, the damage and smell will be too much to handle on your own.
+Whether your house fire was caused by a wildfire, lightning, or from inside the home, the damage and smell will be too much to handle on your own.
 We know that a fire is one of the most devastating things that a homeowner or business owner can experience, and the team will help you get everything back to normal as soon as possible.
 Our fire damage restoration experts are dedicated to moving quickly to make the entire restoration experience as stress-free as possible.
 And speed matters.
-The longer neutralization, corrosion control, and cleaning is delayed, the greater the scope and cost could be.
+The longer neutralization, corrosion control, and cleaning are delayed, the greater the scope and cost could be.